BioTechRacoon/toxics-caffeine_multispecies/README.md

-# Multispecies approach of Caffeine on Marine Invertebrates - Data Repository
+# Multispecies approach on caffeine impact on marine invertebrates - Data repository

 This repository contains the Rmarkdown and CSV files related to the research study "Multispecies approach on caffeine impacts in marine invertebrates" conducted by Clement Baracchini, Lucie Messager, Philippe Stocker, and Vincent Leignel.
 The study investigates the impact of caffeine on various marine invertebrates and provides insights into the neurotoxicity and oxidative stress caused by caffeine.